Big Five personality traits: Descriptions of the particular personality traits

+When factor analysis is applied to personality survey data, semantic associations between aspects of personality and specific terms are often applied to the same person.
+For example, someone described as conscientious is more likely to be described as "always prepared" rather than "messy".
+These associations use terms from common language to describe the human personality, temperament, and psyche.
+These traits are not black and white; each one is a spectrum, with personality varying continuously across each of these dimensions (unlike in the MBTI inventory).

+Beneath each proposed global factor, there are a number of correlated and more specific primary factors.
+For example, extraversion is typically associated with qualities such as gregariousness, assertiveness, excitement-seeking, warmth, activity, and positive emotions.

 Openness to experience

 Openness to experience is a general appreciation for art, emotion, adventure, unusual ideas, imagination, curiosity, and variety of experience.
-People who are open to experience are intellectually curious, open to emotion, sensitive to beauty and willing to try new things.
+People who are open to experience are intellectually curious, open to emotion, sensitive to beauty, and willing to try new things.
 They tend to be, when compared to closed people, more creative and more aware of their feelings.
 They are also more likely to hold unconventional beliefs.
-High openness can be perceived as unpredictability or lack of focus, and more likely to engage in risky behavior or drug-taking.
-Moreover, individuals with high openness are said to pursue self-actualization specifically by seeking out intense, euphoric experiences.
-Conversely, those with low openness seek to gain fulfillment through perseverance and are characterized as pragmatic and data-driven – sometimes even perceived to be dogmatic and closed-minded.
-Some disagreement remains about how to interpret and contextualize the openness factor as there is a lack of biological support for this particular trait.
+Open people can be perceived as unpredictable or lacking focus, and more likely to engage in risky behaviour or drug-taking.
+Moreover, individuals with high openness are said to pursue self-actualisation specifically by seeking out intense, euphoric experiences.
+Conversely, those with low openness want to be fulfilled by persevering and are characterised as pragmatic and data-driven – sometimes even perceived to be dogmatic and closed-minded.
+Some disagreement remains about how to interpret and contextualise the openness factor as there is a lack of biological support for this particular trait.
 Openness has not shown a significant association with any brain regions as opposed to the other four traits which did when using brain imaging to detect changes in volume associated with each trait.